 Highlights include the rooftop bar at L.A.
 Jackson, which serves up craft cocktails, twenty regional brews, and spectacular views from downtown Nashville to SoBro.
 Then head down to Marsh House restaurant for a seafood-focused take on Southern cooking, which uses locally sourced produce.

-All of the luxury hotel rooms and suites at Thompson Nashville have floor-to-ceiling windows looking over The Gulch and downtown Nashville.
+All luxury hotel rooms and suites at Thompson Nashville have floor-to-ceiling windows looking over The Gulch and downtown Nashville.
 You will find sleek surroundings befitting luxury boutique lodging accommodations, inspired by the spirit of Nashville and infused with the warmth of hardwood floors and a sliding barn door.
 Bathrooms use natural wood and traditional white tiles and offer huge walk-in rainforest showers.

 Finally, Thompson Nashville is part of the Hyatt brand, which means you can collect and spend World of Hyatt points at this gorgeous hotel.
 This is an additional incentive to stay at our favorite luxury hotel in Nashville.